 During the third, and final, stage in a federal criminal case, the judge will impose a sentence after taking all of the relevant factors into consideration.
 Although there are federal sentencing guidelines that must be followed by the judge when imposing a sentence in a federal criminal case, judges are no strangers to imposing whatever sentence they see fit.
 Given this volatility and unpredictability in federal criminal cases, it is highly advised to be represented by a Los Angeles federal crime attorney.
 Also, by hiring a criminal defense lawyer, you are more likely to convince the judge to impose the lowest sentence possible.

 There are many other things that you need to know about the federal criminal justice system.
 If you are wondering about how federal criminal cases work, you will be pleased to learn the following facts about the federal criminal justice system:

 As you probably know, state criminal cases are brought by prosecutors or district attorneys, while federal cases are brought by United State Attorneys.

 Generally, federal magistrate judges have no say in deciding federal crime cases, though they can be used to hear initial matters and pretrial motions.

 Unless the person accused of a federal crime waives the grand jury indictment, the use of grand juries to charge defendants is required by the federal criminal justice system.

-Some state and federal laws are in conflict when it comes to imposing a punishment for committing certain crimes.
+Some state and federal laws conflict when it comes to imposing punishment for committing certain crimes.
 However, a defendant can be charged and convicted under both the state and federal criminal justice systems.